Ubuntu: I am because we are

 Pacific & Caribbean

-Papua New Guinea, Fiji, Solomon Islands, Caribbean nations
+Papua New Guinea, Fiji, Caribbean

 The Spark: A Childhood Fascination